camunda/camunda-docs-static/get-started/content/spring-boot/_index.md

   main:
     name: "Spring Boot"
     identifier: "get-started-spring-boot"
-    pre: "Get started with using Camunda BPM in Spring Boot application."
+    pre: "Get started with using Camunda Platform in Spring Boot application."

 ---

-This tutorial guides you through your first steps of using Camunda BPM in a Spring Boot application.
+This tutorial guides you through your first steps of using Camunda Platform in a Spring Boot application.

 **Target Audience**:
 In this tutorial we assume that you are familiar with the basics of Java web application development and [Spring Boot](https://projects.spring.io/spring-boot/).